Paul Watson (documentary filmmaker): Watson on reality television

-"Reality television broke all the rules - there's nothing wrong with that…The Impressionists did it, the Cubists did it, that's the nature of art.
+"Reality television rules - there's nothing wrong with that…The Impressionists did it, the Cubists did it, that's the nature of art.
 Look at me.
 When I came into television I was a boring young lefty and I was tired of the Oxbridge brigade talking to camera.
 Out of the way.
 Let me film it.
 Let people speak for themselves...
 But reality TV has become such basic film-making.
 The condescending bastards who make it think the public knows nothing about film-making, but the public watches more TV than the people out at dinner parties networking.
 We are dealing with a precious commodity - one of the great inventions of the 20th century.
 Television can get you into any home.
 But what happens now?
 Because of reality TV, 80 hospitals turned down my request to make (Rain in my Heart) - refusing television access to institutions which are spending taxpayers' money”.

-“Docu-soaps, a flourishing and pernicious fad, seem to be sweeping all before them on British television.
+Docu-soaps, a flourishing and pernicious fad, seem to be sweeping all before them on British television.
 Night after night, the viewing millions can settle down to what are always billed as slices of real life, with real people engaged in the dramas of everyday existence.
 Real it rarely is, relevant it never is, but drama, yes – and cheap”.

 Docusoaps "…sneered and didn't enrich our lives or understanding, even when dealing with serious hurt in Neighbours From Hell.
 Most of the time it was middle -class media people taking the piss out of people performing for their 15 minutes of fame".